Exhibition by 31 Women: Selection of artists

 One notable feature of the selection process was that it involved a jury.
 While juries had been commonly used to select works for display in Europe, this was uncommon in New York.
-The jury consisted of Guggenheim (the only woman), Breton, Duchamp, Ernst and his brother Jimmy Ernst, James Thrall Soby, and James Johnson Sweeney.
+The jury consisted of Guggenheim (the only woman), Breton, Duchamp, Ernst and his son Jimmy Ernst, James Thrall Soby, and James Johnson Sweeney.
 There were clear conflicts of interest within the jury, given the submission of works by present or former lovers.

 The exhibition generated a notable media impact, both due to the surrealist pieces displayed and its innovative installation with curved walls, designed by the architect Frederick Kiesler.
 It highlighted the fact that surrealism had used women more as art objects, as muses, models or mistresses, than as creators.
 Furthermore, it contributed to the first steps of abstraction, which would be consolidated in the United States in subsequent decades.
 Guggenheim’s goal was, ultimately, to vindicate the importance of these artists as independent creators, and not simply as muses or models.

 The exhibition was a commercial failure.
 Only three works were sold, and the only buyer was Guggenheim herself.
 Some media outlets refused to cover the exhibition.
 However, despite the controversy, Guggenheim's gallery began to gain prominence in the New York art scene as a result of her subsequent exhibitions.
 Of the artists who participated in the exhibition, only a few achieved great success, while others had to hide their female identity in order to sell.
 One example was Irene Rice Pereira, who signed herself as I. Rice Pereira.